Bargo727/DIU/README.md

 #EUltradian1.m contains code that produces the figures seen Figure 3 of the manuscript.

 #EUltradianLya.m contains code that produces the figures seen in Figures 4--6 of the manuscript.

+#EUltradianLya2.m contains code that produces the figures seen in Figure 7 of the manuscript.